kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 ## Lisp implementation of the function

-The Lisp code to implement this function looks comparatively similar to its textbook notation.
+The Lisp code to implement the function representing a straight line looks comparatively similar to its textbook notation.

 ```
 (defn Linear []